 For complete personalisation, can you edit the front end site design including the modules?

-Is email address collection baked into the product.
+Is email address collection included in the product?

 The number of native integrations with other services.